 - It takes up a lot of time and effort to run a key card creation workflow: Buying new cards every few weeks, setting up printer stations for badge photos, copying card numbers, printing card numbers, etc.

-- You can’t manage multiple buildings on legacy systems because they only operate inside a given network connection in a building.
+- Managing multiple buildings is a challenge on legacy systems because they only operate inside a given network connection in a building.

 - Key card systems cannot handle more than a small number of doors since they need to be on the same network to operate correctly.

-- You cannot remotely revoke access to terminated employees, which causes delays and leaks in access.
+- You cannot remotely revoke access, which causes delays and leaks in access.

-- You cannot pre-authorize or give out temporary access via a text message or link, unlike cloud based access control systems
+- You cannot easily pre-authorize or give out temporary access, unlike cloud-based access control systems.

-- According to Fivestars, with their legacy access control system, they had to create 2-3 key cards “every day” running a 200 person office on a legacy key card system
+- According to Fivestars, they had to create 2-3 key cards every day while running a 200 person office on a legacy key card system

-- Key card systems require scheduled maintenance that require a full day of updates every 6 months.
-Access control systems are completely down during those times.
+- Key card systems require scheduled maintenance that require a full day of updates every 6 months at which time the system is completely down

-- Admins spend anywhere from 4 – 12 hours a week just issuing key cards to employees and visitors.
+- Admins spend anywhere from 4 – 12 hours a week just issuing new key cards

 COVID-19 Considerations for Access Control